sodep/test-java/README.md

     other Java developers?
 Is it adequately (but not excessively) commented?

 4. Understanding the specification

-    You should be able to complete the task by reading the specification in this README and building the solution the specification is asking.
+    You should be able to complete the tasks by reading the specification in this README and building the solution as the specification is asking.

 Getting Started